AI Trail Analysis

 Moderate · Out & Back · 4.4 mi · Mountain Bridge Wilderness, SC

-A highly rewarding moderate hike offering stunning waterfall views and lush forest scenery, best enjoyed on weekdays during spring or fall to avoid crowds.
+A highly rewarding moderate hike to a stunning waterfall, best enjoyed during spring or fall to avoid crowds and extreme temperatures.

 Generated by Gemini.
 Verify hazards, regulations, and emergency info before heading out.